Bridging finance often needs to be arranged quickly. In order to be able to progress fast, we follow this 5-step bridging loan application process.

 Step 02: Decision in Principle (DIP) issued

-This is where we do an in-depth analysis of the client and their requirements and provide a decision in principle.
+As part of the bridging loan application process we do an in-depth analysis of the client and their requirements and provide a decision in principle.

 - It is standard procedure to contact ‘Know Your Client’ searches (KYS’) before providing finance.
 Here, we take a look into your financial history to ensure that, should there be any potential issues, that we take look into finding a solution that works for you.